awpala/programming-primer/README.md

 // TO-DO: EXAMPLES
 ```

-> **Key Point #4**: *The assignment operator* `=` *has relatively __low__ operator precedence, as the expression(s) must first be evaluated in order to be assignable to a variable.
+> **Key Point #4**: *The assignment operator* `=` *has relatively __low__ operator precedence, as the operand's expression(s) must first be evaluated in order to be assignable to a variable.
 Furthermore, the grouping operator* `()` *has the __highest__ priority, and is useful for either improving the semantics/readibility of the program, or deliberately increasing the precedence of a given expression (similarly to algebra).*

-In practice, most operator precedence rules are intuitive, however, with complicated expressions the precedence table can be referenced to disambiguate the order of operations (this may also be indicative of a candidate expression requiring further refactoring/simplification prior to use).
-White space and parenthesization additionally can assist with visually promoting greater readability of a complex expression (e.g., in if-else condition clauses, discussed later in this section).
+In practice, most operator precedence rules are intuitive, however, when dealing with complicated expressions, the precedence table can be referenced to disambiguate the order of operations (N.B. this may also be indicative of a candidate expression requiring further refactoring/simplification prior to use). **White space** and **parenthesization** additionally can assist with visually promoting greater readability of a complex expression (e.g., in if-else condition clauses, discussed later in this section).

 ### F-3.
 Control Structures